Last updated on April 2, 2026

 Cyclonic Rift

 Cyclonic Rift is probably the card EDH players most want to see banned.
-An absolute blue staple of the format, paying 7 mana to bounce all their permanents but keeping yours intact is huge.
+Hands down the best blue board wipe, it's an absolute blue staple of the format: Paying 7 mana to bounce all their permanents but keeping yours intact is huge.
 It can ruin the life of engine-builder players (+1/+1 counters, planeswalkers, tokens, you name it).

 #13.
 Mental Misstep